Helping students make informed decisions about their future

 Length: 5 – 6 hours

-Through hands-on fun, practical activities, Learn to Earn explores themes such as career choices, personal skills and talents, recruitment and job interviews, salaries, earnings, tax and the costs of living, financial planning and budgeting.
+Through hands-on fun, games and practical activities, Learn to Earn explores themes such as personal skills and talents, recruitment and job interviews, career choices, salaries, earnings, tax, the cost of living, financial planning and budgeting.

 Why choose this programme?

-- Empowers students to take ownership of their life choices and start preparing for the qualifications they need, which helps them become more capable financially
+- Empowers students to take ownership of their life choices and start preparing to pursue the qualifications they need to get to where they want to be

 - Make informed decisions about career and lifestyle choices